ehedman/sdlSpeedometer/README.md

 - This is a alsa level application for warning sounds, camera and hdmi audio interfaces.
 Higher level services such as PipeWire-Pulse may interfere with this app.

 ### Notes on VNC
-- sdlSpeedometer has a built in VNC server if invoked with "-V" where default port is 5903.
-This legacy feature might going deprecated in favor of a weston VNC solution.
+- sdlSpeedometer will enable the wayvnc VNC server if invoked with "-V" where default port is 5903 and no password.
-Ideally a weston solution will use a shared pixelbuffer shared as hdmi&vnc as one service (configured as "weston -B drm-backend.so,vnc-backend.so") but that does not work as expected today on 64-bit Trixie.
-The VNC connection does not work at all or will end in a weston SIGABRT.
-This bug is reported.
-On 32-bit Trixie it works perfectly.
-The advanage with a weston vnc solution is that a spawned subtaks (as opencpn) will appear in the VNC viewer as opposed to the legacy solution that will expose a Paus-screen on the VNC side whilest the subtask will be shown on the fysical screen only.
-- For the weston VNC server, certificates has to be generated (check the weston-kiosk.service file for compliance):
+- For the wayvnc VNC server, certificates can optionally be generated (check the wayvnc file ~/.config/wayvnc/config for compliance):
-- openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /home/$USER/certs/weston/tls.key -out /home/$USER/certs/weston/tls.crt -subj "/C=SE/ST=None/L=None/O=None/CN=raspberrypi"
+- openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /home/$USER/certs/labwc/tls.key -out /home/$USER/certs/labwc/tls.crt -subj "/C=SE/ST=None/L=None/O=None/CN=raspberrypi"

 ### System Software prerequisites for Xorg (deprecated)
 - sudo apt install xorg wmctrl xloadimage (not on a workstation)